DawkC/shop-shop/README.md

 # Shop Shop (Redux Store)

 ## Description
 Module 22 was a lesson about using a Global State Object to pass and update application state instead of using prop drilling.
-This assignment was to convert it form using global state and refactoring the app to use Redux.
+This assignment was to convert it from using global state and refactoring the app to use Redux.

 Deployed Application: https://still-sierra-14891.herokuapp.com/